12 Fireplace Restoration Ideas That Will Revive Any Home

 They come in various sizes and shapes, so you can always find a suitable choice for your home or apartment.

-Another great feature is their realistic flames that make the units resemble traditional fireplaces.
+Another great feature is their realistic flames, which make the units resemble traditional fireplaces.
 Wall-mounted fireplaces are also easy to install.

 ——